IMG 3105

 Fun Olympiad

-Our annual Fun Olympiad Day involves around 220 Year children from 7 different schools, with activities including football, cricket, golf and tennis.
-We provide transport and lunch for all the children involved.
+Our annual Fun Olympiad Day involves around 220 Year 4 children from 7 different schools, with activities including football, cricket, golf and tennis.
+We provide lunch for all the children involved.
 For some children this is the first time they have seen such a large green space to play in.
-Schools enjoy a variety of sporting activities, kindly run by partners such as Surrey County Cricket Club, Chelsea FC Foundation, Pachesham Golf Club and Reed’s Tennis School.
+Schools enjoy a variety of sporting activities, kindly run by partners such as Surrey County Cricket Club, Chelsea FC Foundation, Betchworth Golf Club and Reed’s Tennis School.
 They provide a wonderful day where children can embrace the benefit of playing sport and perhaps find a hidden talent.
 At the end of the session all of the children receive a medal to show that they have participated and had fun.

 Lego® Innovation Day